C# for Visual Studio Code

 -

-Download the Visual Studio Code installer from the official website.
+Download the installer from code.visualstudio.com

 -

-Run the installer and follow the instructions (Consider adding
+Run the installer and follow the instructions

 -

->Auto Save
+File>Auto Save

 MacOS